FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 However, you may wish to email the authors of plugins you'd like to support Friendly Captcha: it will usually take them only an hour or two to add native support if they choose to do so.
 This will simplify your use of Friendly Captcha, and is the best solution in the long run.

 == Changelog ==

+= 1.12.3 =
+* Reset widget after form submission in some integrations

 = 1.12.2 =
 * Support for PHP 8.1